AibekPAI789/Agriculture-in-Eastern-Europe-and-Central-Asia/README.md

 ## Total data on production and export
 All this data on production and export of EECA (Eastern Europe and Central Asia) countries is saved to a csv file called `total_data_EECA.csv`.

-## The most produced and the most exported product by each country
+## Histograms of the most produced and the most exported product
 `prct_prod_most.png` file shows percentage of the most produced product in agriculture production by each country of the region for 2021.
 As the histogram displays the countries can be grouped by 4 types of the most produced products.
 Wheat is the most produced product for 7 countries of the region.
 Maize corn is the most produced product for 4 countries.
 Potatoes are for 3 countries, while Sugar beet is the most produced product for only Poland.

 `prct_export_most.png` file demonstrates the percentage of the most exported product in agriculture export by each country of the region for 2021.
 The interesting thing is that some countries have other product as the most exported than the most produced product.
 For example, Belarus has the most export of crude canola oil while its the most produced product is potatoes.
 Poland exports more wheat than sugar beet.
 And two maize corn countries Moldova and Romania have wheat as the most exported product.